 This is a mid-sized school in north London with around 1,200 students, the majority coming from families in the surrounding area, as well as further afield in Hertfordshire, and Buckinghamshire.
 The school celebrates ethnic diversity; there are weekly separate faith assemblies and girls can choose which one they attend.
 There is also a wide choice of foreign languages, including Asian options.

 Students typically join the school at four, seven, 11 or 16 years, and almost all students from the junior school move up to the senior school; Year 6 students do not need to sit the 11+ senior school entrance exam.

 While Habs' Girls is run separately, it does enjoy the advantages of being on the same site as Habs' Boys School and they join together for many activities, especially in the Sixth Form.
 There is also a shared bus service.
 The school says it offers “the best of single-sex education in a co-educational environment”, and last November both schools announced a 10-year plan to provide single sex education in a co-educational 'single campus'.

 Headteacher Rose Hardy, previously at St Margaret's School for Girls in Bushey, joined the school in 2019.
 She announced early on her plans to forge much stronger links with Habs' Boys’ School and this is happening.
-From September 2021, all Sixth Formers will be taught at least one subject in a co-ed class with the boys school.
+All Sixth Formers are now taught at least one subject in a co-ed class with the boys school.
 This is unlikely to be the end of it: We can expect to see the schools working more closely in the future and sharing even more facilities.